maybebyte/anthesis/why-self-host.md

 said software that are to blame, not the users, and any honest account of these injustices is bound to be negative.

-Instead, I've outlined the differences between these two so I can drive this point home: **those who run proprietary software are the product**.
+Instead, I've outlined the differences so I can drive this point home:
+**those who run proprietary software are the product**.
 I've experienced it firsthand and I'm certain that people deserve better.

 Of course, this raises the following question: if proprietary software takes advantage of the user, how can the user combat that?

 A good way to regain freedom is to exchange software that violates privacy/user rights for software that respects these values.
-That is to say, Libreoffice instead of Microsoft Office, Jitsi instead of Zoom, and so on.
+That is to say, [Libreoffice](https://www.libreoffice.org/) instead of Microsoft Office, [Jitsi](https://jitsi.org/) instead of Zoom, [Tor Browser](https://www.torproject.org/) instead of proprietary browsers, and so on.

 Bear in mind that this process doesn't have to be all or nothing.
 Gradually replace things as comfortable and note the